LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``

    **Notes:**
-      If stage postprocessecing in enabled, this option is ignored, and :math:`f^I` is always reevaluated.
+      If stage postprocessing is enabled, this option is ignored, and :math:`f^I` is always reevaluated.